shivanishuklaa/Crypto_currency_dashboard/README.md

 # Crypto currency dashboard
-To run the python file
+1. To run the python file
 use
   streamlit run cdash.py
 on command prompt

+2. To preview the dashboard have a look at dashboard_preview.mp4 file